Sundial: Noon marks

 The simplest sundials do not give the hours, but rather note the exact moment of 12:00 noon.
 In centuries past, such dials were used to set mechanical clocks, which were sometimes so inaccurate as to lose or gain significant time in a single day.
 The simplest noon-marks have a shadow that passes a mark.
 Then, an almanac can translate from local solar time and date to civil time.
 The civil time is used to set the clock.
 Some noon-marks include a figure-eight that embodies the equation of time, so that no almanac is needed.

 In some U.S. colonial-era houses, a noon-mark might be carved into a floor or windowsill.
 Such marks indicate local noon, and provide a simple and accurate time reference for households to set their clocks.
 Some Asian countries had post offices set their clocks from a precision noon-mark.
 These in turn provided the times for the rest of the society.
 The typical noon-mark sundial was a lens set above an analemmatic plate.
 The plate has an engraved figure-eight shape, which corresponds to the equation of time (described above) versus the solar declination.
 When the edge of the Sun's image touches the part of the shape for the current month, this indicates that it is 12:00 noon.

 Sundial cannon

 A sundial cannon, sometimes called a 'meridian cannon', is a specialized sundial that is designed to create an 'audible noonmark', by automatically igniting a quantity of gunpowder at noon.
-These were novelties rather than precision sundials, sometimes installed in parks in Europe mainly in the late 18th or early 19th century.
+These were novelties rather than precision sundials, sometimes installed in parks in Europe mainly in the late 18th or early 19th centuries.
 They typically consist of a horizontal sundial, which has in addition to a gnomon a suitably mounted lens, set to focus the rays of the sun at exactly noon on the firing pan of a miniature cannon loaded with gunpowder (but no ball).
 To function properly the position and angle of the lens must be adjusted seasonally.